 - The fact of the product’s textual correspondence to the query: at first the number of matches between the words from the search query in the fields and the attributes of the product for each individual word in the query is determined by the usual linear formula.
 Then the number of matches for all the words from the query is summed up.

-- Product rating.
+- Product rating based on customer reviews.
 At this stage the rating is used as a multiplying coefficient.
 The higher the product rating, the higher the coefficient.
 It ranges from 0% for the minimum rating to 25% for the maximum.

 As a result, all candidate products receive an assessment of basic relevance as a combination of text compliance and product rating.

 At this stage, the search engine sorts the candidates and passes a list of 2,000 most relevant candidates on to the third stage.
 If necessary, the range can be expanded, and the engine will load extra 2,000 products.